apache/spark/docs/running-on-kubernetes.md

 </table>

 You may also build these docker images from sources, or customize them as required.
-Spark distributions include the Docker files for the driver, executor, and init-container at `dockerfiles/driver/Dockerfile`, `dockerfiles/executor/Dockerfile`, and `dockerfiles/init-container/Dockerfile` respectively.
+Spark distributions include the Docker files for the base-image, driver, executor, and init-container at `dockerfiles/spark-base/Dockerfile`, `dockerfiles/driver/Dockerfile`, `dockerfiles/executor/Dockerfile`, and `dockerfiles/init-container/Dockerfile` respectively.
 Use these Docker files to build the Docker images, and then tag them with the registry that the images should be sent to.
 Finally, push the images to the registry.